 I was in a period Production Director for SAS´s aircraft component worshops throughout Scandinavian.
-Later, I have had the responsibility for operation and maintenance of offshore and onshore wind farms in Europe in DONG Energy (Now Ørsted).
-Currently, I am working with HR and HR related IT systems.
-In my career, I have always traveled a lot and e.g. worked 3 years in Hamburg and partly 2 years from London.
+Later, I have had the responsibility for operation and maintenance of offshore and onshore wind farms in Europe in DONG Energy, have worked within HR for a number of years managing projects worldwide and has now returned to the technique and work with improvement of the Danish high voltage network.

 Technique, high quality and lots of travel has to a very high extend been the core of my working life.